 But with great size comes a lot of features that you won’t find on other eBikes.
 A couple of features make this bike much larger than other comparable eBikes; let’s dive into how the RadRover 5 compares to other eBikes.

-RadRover 5 Review vs. other eBikes: Other Features
+Review Rad Power Bikes RadRover 5 vs. other eBikes: Other Features

 Besides the tires, the RadRover 5 still has some unique features to other eBikes.
 Just got fun, I decided to compare it to a couple of other popular eBikes, the KBO Breeze and the Sondors X for this RadRover 5 Review: